MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 ## New flow menu options

-If you're already working in the **My flows** screen, you can stay where you are and crete a new template from the **New flows** menu.
-You can start with a template or build your own automation with the same interface used on the home screen.
+If you're already working in the **My flows** screen, you can stay where you are and create a new template from the **New flows** menu.
+You can start with a template, or build your own automation with the same interface used on the home screen.
 The menu also gives you the option to create a desktop flow, or a flow that uses a description of what you want to automate in everyday language.

 :::image type="content" source="media/create-experience-preview/my-flows.png" alt-text="Screenshot of the options in the New flow menu in the My flows screen.":::